Z-Cormbip/personal-projects/Velvet_Kernel (React Refactored)/README.md

 Along the way, I explored concepts like React hooks, form validation with `zod`, modular design patterns, and the benefits of scalable frontend frameworks.

+> **📸 Image Disclaimer**
+> *I do not own the rights to all images or illustrations used in this project.
+They are included strictly for educational and demonstration purposes.
+All image credits go to the original creators: [Garrett Popcorn Co.](www.garrettpopcorn.com)*

 ## 🧠 What I Learned

 ### ⚙️ Tailwind CSS